-Current status reports indicate low to medium concentrations of red tide in Lee County.
-Some respiratory irritation has been reported.
+Current reports indicate low to medium concentrations of red tide in Lee County.
 According to the Florida Department of Health, there are no beach advisories at this time.
 We will continue to monitor conditions and recommend that you use the following resources when planning your next visit.

 What is it?